 - Leadership Strategy this is being rolled out in modules to our managers within the organisation.
 Due to Covid19 and the need to work from home, the delivery of the course has been paused, it is expected to recommence in September 2020. - Mobile Working once again there have been constraints on the availability of staff in fire prevention and ICT to develop the new mobile working system due to Covid19.
 Also, the existing mobile contract ended in January so new options will need to be appraised with the new provider before the project can be completed. - Emergency Services Mobile Communications Programme (ESMCP) this is a national project across all three emergency services to replace the current Airwave system and its completion is dependent on the decisions of central government which is outside the control of West Yorkshire Fire and Rescue. - Wakefield Fire Station Rebuild this project was halted in March 2020 due to the Covid19 pandemic but the rebuild restarted in May and is now expected to be completed by the end of 2020. - Performance Management Framework this is a complex project requiring the commitment of a number of departments across the organisation, and it will need robust scrutiny before it is implemented to ensure it delivers it objectives.
-This project is expected to get back on track in Summer 2020.
+This project is been progressed and the new framework will be introduced in early 2021.